nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       * Lesson end date and time is after `lastUpdatedDate`.
       * Lesson end date and time is before `currentDateTime`.

-    If both conditions are true, update the fees by adding the cost of the lesson to the current outstanding fees.
+    If both conditions are true, update the fees by adding the cost of the lesson (as calculated by multiplying the hourly rates and the duration of the lesson) to the current outstanding fees.
   * **For Recurring Lessons:**
     * Find the `laterStart` by comparing `startDate` of lesson and `lastUpdatedDate`.
 This is to handle cases where lesson starts after the last time TAB was launched.
     * Find the `earlierEnd` by comparing `endDate` of lesson and `currentDateTime`.
 This is to handle cases where lesson ends before the current launching of TAB.